Leveraging Internet Principles to Build a Quantum Network: Network Layer

 \subsection{Sequential Swapping}

-Intending to realize a packet-switched Network layer, we map entanglement swapping into a hop-by-hop forwarding operation.
+We map entanglement swapping into a hop-by-hop forwarding operation.
 We achieve this by adopting a \emph{sequential entanglement swapping policy}, showcased in Fig.~\ref{fig:timing_seq}.

-Suppose an end node wants to share a Bell pair with another end node.
+Suppose that an end node wants to share a Bell pair with another end node.
 An intermediate switch on the path connecting them requests a link-level pair on the next link only after it is solicited through a classical signal from the previous node.
-When the next link-level pair is ready, the switch carries out a \ac{BSM} and solicits the next hop, also attaching the \ac{BSM} outcome.
+Once the next link-level pair is ready, the switch performs a \ac{BSM} and solicits the next hop, also attaching the \ac{BSM} outcome.
+A similar sequential approach at the Network layer has also been recently adopted in \cite{Xiao_2024}.